philanc/plc/README.md

 * SHA3 cryptographic hash family (formerly known as Keccak - 256-bit and 512-bit versions)

+* SipHash, a keyed hash function family optimized for speed on short messages, by Jean-Philippe Aumasson and Dan Bernstein.
+The variant implemented here is the default SipHash-2-4.

 * MD5, as specified in [RFC 1321](https://tools.ietf.org/html/rfc1321)

 * Non-cryptographic checksums (CRC-32, Adler-32), ...